Deep Learning / Web Scraping / Google Cloud Platform

 A Bot that Bird Watches so You Don’t Have To

-If you have ever tried to watch a live nest camera hoping to observe a falcon or other interesting bird, you may have had the experience of opening the live stream and seeing an empty nest.
-Not sure how long you should wait for the bird to return?
+If you love birdwatching and live in the 21st century, you’ve likely experienced eagerly navigating to an online live nest camera only to find an empty nest.
+Wondering when the bird will return?
 In this article, I will describe my final project for the 12-week Metis Data Science Bootcamp that I attended January–March 2021.
 My project was aimed at automating nest monitoring for the Nottingham Trent University Falcon Cam.
 Using deep learning and automation tools, I designed a method for 24-hour bird detection that serves as an infrastructure upon which a Twitter bot or other notification system can be built to notify users when the bird enters or leaves the nest.

 The overall goal for this project was to set up a virtual machine (VM) on Google Cloud Platform and run a script containing the following components: